Shadoo91/ats-realistic-keyboard-steering/README.md

 ### 🔹 Braking
 * **Smooth Brake (S Key):** Triggers a soft **10%** baseline deceleration.
 Lights up your brake lights naturally without instantly triggering ABS or locking up the tires.
 * **Heavy Turbo Brake (S + Spacebar):** Instantly engages up to **60%** maximum braking force for heavy emergency stops.
-* **Anti-Twitch Balance:** When braking heavily with `S + Spacebar`, the steering turbo automatically downscales from 90% to **65%** to compensate for the extreme weight shift and tire grip, preventing your truck from spinning out control.
+* **Anti-Twitch Balance:** When braking heavily with `S + Spacebar`, the steering turbo automatically downscales from 90% to **65%** to compensate for the extreme weight shift and tire grip, preventing your truck from spinning out of control.

 ---